Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: War, World IIWaterways & Vessels.
 In addition, it is included in the Wisconsin Historical Society series list.
 A significant historical month for this entry is April 1940.

 Location.
 43° 2.238′ N, 87° 54.948′ W. Marker is in Milwaukee, Wisconsin, in Milwaukee County.
 It is in Westown.
-Marker is at the intersection of West Michigan Street and North 4th Street, on the right when traveling east on West Michigan Street.
+It is at the intersection of West Michigan Street and North 4th Street, on the right when traveling east on West Michigan Street.
 Located in Zeidler Park.
 Touch for map.
 Marker is at or near this postal address: 300 block of W Michigan St, Milwaukee WI 53203, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Milwaukee Interurban Terminal (about 400 feet away, measured in a direct line); Birthplace of the Department of Wisconsin American Legion
+At least 8 other markers are within walking distance of this marker: Milwaukee Interurban Terminal (about 400 feet away, measured in a direct line); Birthplace of the Department of Wisconsin American Legion

 Paid Advertisement